MicrosoftDocs/Viva/Viva/goals/import-okrs-projects.md

 **Role and Permission:**

-- Only organization administrators, organization owners, team owner and team administrators have this option enabled.
+- Only organization administrators, organization owners, and team owners have this option enabled.
     - **Org administrator, Org Owner** – Allowed to import OKRs and Initiatives into any team and to the organization.
-    - **Team Owner, Team Admin** – Allowed to only import OKRs and Initiatives to teams in which the user is a team administrator or team owner.
+    - **Team Owner** – Allowed to only import OKRs and Initiatives to teams in which the user is a team owner.

 ## How to import OKRs and Initiatives